gimesketvirtadieni/slimplexor/README.md

 andrej@sandbox:~$ sudo reboot
 ```

-After a reboot ALSA loopback module should be loaded; this can be validated as described above.
+After a reboot ALSA loopback module should be loaded (this can be validated as described above).
-The next step is to define 2 ALSA loopback devices (one device is not enough due to limit of max subdevices per one card):
+2. The next step is to define 2 ALSA loopback devices (one device is not enough due to limit of max subdevices per one card):

 ## Compiling SlimPlexor